-A new addition to Chiang Rai’s history is the iconic White Temple.
+A new addition to it’s history is the iconic White Temple.
 The temple alone entices many travellers to Chiang Rai, as it breaks the mould when it comes to traditional Thai temples.

-Besides visiting the famous White Temple, you can go hiking (it is a mountainous region after all), visit hot springs, go river dipping and chase waterfalls.
+Besides visiting the famous White Temple, you can go hiking (it is a mountainous region after all), visit hot springs, go for a dip in the river and explore waterfalls.

 Located only 3-4 hours from the lively Chiang Mai, you’ll experience a slower pace of life in Chiang Rai, due to fewer tourists and attractions centred around nature.

 Don’t expect to experience the same level of culture and activities as Chiang Mai can offer.
 This is why a lot of travellers use Chiang Rai as a short stop on their way to the Laos border.

 If you’re not planning to cross the Thai-Laos border, you may just want to visit Chiang Rai as a day trip from Chiang Mai.
 Alternatively, you could stay there for one or two nights if you love to get off the beaten track.

 When it comes to deciding where to stay in Chiang Rai, the choice is pretty simple!

-Unlike other Thai cities, Chiang Rai’s city centre isn’t big enough to be broken down into different neighbourhoods.
+Unlike other Thai cities, the city centre isn’t big enough to be broken down into different neighbourhoods.
 This means that wherever you pick within the city centre, you’re within walking distance to most things.

 Your other option is to escape the city and stay in the more mountainous surrounding area, where it’s less compact and nature starts to take over.